stevelan/UniMLHealth-GroupProject/README.md

 **Functional pipelines:**

 01-cohort -> 01a-cohorts-icd-codes -> 02-ml-data-preprocessing-multiplexed-bp -> 03-ml-training
-This pipeline creates "vitals_data-abc-before-and-after.csv", and 03-ml-training needs to be updated to use the correct csv
+This pipeline creates "vitals_data-before-and-after.csv", and 03-ml-training needs to be updated to use the correct csvs